DerMarr Johnson

-DerMarr Miles Johnson (born May 5, 1980) is a retired American basketball player and current assistant coach who played seven seasons in the NBA.
+DerMarr Miles Johnson (born May 5, 1980) is an American former professional basketball player and current assistant coach for the Tennessee State Tigers of the Ohio Valley Conference (OVC) who played seven seasons in the National Basketball Association (NBA).

 College career

 Johnson was a consensus McDonald's, Parade Magazine and USA Today high school All-American as well as Parade's National High School Player of the Year as a senior in 1999.
 Johnson chose to the University of Cincinnati and would play for coach Bob Huggins alongside Steven Logan and future NBA players Kenyon Martin and Kenny Satterfield.
 The 1999–2000 Cincinnati Bearcats men's basketball team were one of the nation's most talented teams, spending the majority of the season ranked No. 1 before Kenyon Martin injured his knee in the conference tournament and cut short what could have been a deep March Madness run by the Bearcats.
 Johnson was a one and done and declared for the NBA draft after his lone season at Cincinnati.